Christmas Tree Sales 2022

 Canyon Lakes Ranger District (Larimer County)

-Christmas tree cutting permitted between November 25th – January 7th
+Christmas tree cutting permitted between November 24th – January 7th

-- Canyon Lakes Cut Your Own Christmas Tree Flyer
+Canyon Lakes Christmas Tree Flyer & Maps

 Sulphur Ranger District (Grand County)

-Christmas tree cutting permitted between November 10th – January 6th
+Christmas tree cutting permitted between November 8th – January 7th

-- Sulphur Christmas Tree Information Flyer
+Sulphur Christmas Tree Flyer & Maps

-- The Sulphur Ranger District will also have the staffed Elk Creek & Jim Creek cutting areas open December 3rd - 11th between the hours of 9:00 am and 3:00 pm.
-Purchase your permit prior to arriving at the cutting area, permits are not available onsite.
-The entrance gate closes at 2:00 pm for Elk Creek.
-Please have your tree selected and return to your vehicle no later than 3:00 pm to allow time to load your tree and exit the area before 4:00 pm.
-Tire chains, 4‐wheel drive or all‐wheel drive are required upon entering the cutting area.
+- Tire chains, 4‐wheel drive or all‐wheel drive are required upon entering the cutting area.
 This is for your safety; please cooperate with this requirement.
 You will be asked to verify that you have one or the other at the entrance station.
 If the road conditions are icy, chains may be needed to get up the hill at the bottom of CR 72, just outside of Fraser.
-The parking area at Jim Creek will close at 3:00 pm.
-Snowmobiles are prohibited in these cutting areas during this time.

 For Sulphur and Canyon Lakes Ranger District

-- When planning your visit, make sure the Forest Service road you plan to drive is open using our Road Status Tables
+- When planning your visit, make sure the Forest Service road you plan to drive is open using our Road Status Tables.

 Christmas Tree Cutting Guidelines